 ]]>

-Founding Anthropologist https://www.ewu.edu/magazine/stories/founding-anthropologist/ Wed, 16 Jun 2021 21:27:27 +0000 https://www.ewu.edu/magazine/?post_type=stories&p=822 Sarah Keller, founder of the university’s anthropology program and one of Eastern’s longest serving faculty members, died on Dec.
-24....]]>
+Founding Anthropologist https://www.ewu.edu/magazine/news/founding-anthropologist/ Wed, 16 Jun 2021 21:27:27 +0000 https://www.ewu.edu/magazine/?post_type=stories&p=822 Sarah Keller, founder of the university’s anthropology program and one of Eastern’s longest serving faculty members, died on Dec.
+24. As a child growing up in Boston, Sarah Keller told Eastern magazine in a 2017 interview, she caught the anthropology bug from Digging in Yucatan by Ann Axtell Morris, an account of excavations of...]]>

 Sarah Keller, founder of the university’s anthropology program and one of Eastern’s longest serving faculty members, died on Dec.
 24.